sumeetchhetri/test-html-generator-plugin/README.md

 Example
 ====
 There is an example in the public domain as well showcasing the usage of this plugin and the other plugin I built [gatf][1].
 The example showcases 4 example scenarios.
-For the source code used to generate the beautiful HTML test pages please refer the [Sample Application][2], the AuthenticationServiceImpl java class and the ExampleBeanServiceImpl java class files are the source files used to generate the lovely HTML pages showcased here at [Testgen Pages][3].
+For the source code used to generate the beautiful HTML test pages please refer the [Sample Application][2], the AuthenticationServiceImpl and the ExampleBeanServiceImpl class files are the source files used to generate the lovely HTML pages showcased here at [Testgen Pages][3].

 There are 4 example scenarios as i mentioned, the API's created in the above sample app are capable of consuming/producing both JSON/XML.
 So the scenarios are
  1. Generate HTML pages with JSON/JSON request/response and the latest bootstrap UI enabled [JSON-bootstrap][4]